Overview

 Other causes can include:

-• Fluoride toothpaste and mouthwash (access the knowledge base for more information).
-Fluoride can be delivered as sodium, stannous or rarely other forms of fluoride.
+- Fluoride can also be delivered as sodium, stannous or rarely other forms of fluoride.
+Access the knowledge base for further information.

-Looking for resources for your patients?
-Visit our Patients page
+Looking for further information and resources for your patients?